Energy - Renewable Energy - Clean Energy - Alternative Energy

 the plasma state.
 The most common isotope of hydrogen, termed protium

-(name rarely used, symbol 1H), has one proton and no neutrons.
+(name rarely used, symbol 1H), has one proton

 is the general term for a chemical reaction